William Darrell Lindsey: Death

 On April 17, 2001, Lindsey died from cancer whilst imprisoned at the Marion Correctional Institute in Ocala, Florida.

 In media

 Season five, episode eight of Investigation Discovery's ‘Evil Lives Here, titled, "I Hate Being Daddy's Girl," is about the childhood of Robin Lindsey, one of Lindsey's daughters.

+See also “Deadly Lust” by Marie and McCay Vernon.
+2005.